Patricia Adkins Chiti: Biography

-Patricia Chiti was a supporter of the European Parliament which has passed a law that provides for Equal Opportunities for Women in Arts and Culture.
-Since 1980 she conducted festivals, concert series and symposiums in Italy and abroad and she also worked closely as an expert in cultural policy with governments and universities in Europe, USA and Asia.
-She was a member of the Italian Commission in favour of Equal Opportunities when in March 1988, with an invitation from the Director General of UNESCO, she presented her own proposals in favour of women in the Intergovernmental World Conference for Cultural Policy in favour of Development (The World Intergovernmental Conference for Cultural Policies for Development).
+From 1980, Adkins Chiti conducted festivals, concert series and symposiums in Italy and abroad, and worked as an expert in cultural policy with governments and universities in Europe, USA and Asia.
+She was a member of the Italian Commission for Equal Opportunities, and in March 1998, by invitation from the Director General of UNESCO, she presented a series of proposals in favour of women at the World Intergovernmental Conference for Cultural Policies for Development in Stockholm.